AIA: Rethinking Architecture Decoupling Strategy In Unified Multimodal Model: Related Works

 \subsection{Ultra Task-Specific Models}

 Through extensive technological iterations, understanding tasks have developed into a nearly fixed model architecture.
-Models like Qwen~\cite{Qwen2.5-VL, team2024qwen2, yang2025qwen3} and the Llava~\cite{dubey2024llama, li2024llava} series employ a semantic encoder combined with an autoregressive architecture, achieving outstanding results.
+Models like Qwen~\cite{Qwen2.5-VL, team2024qwen2, yang2025qwen3, bai2025qwen3vl} and the LLaVA~\cite{dubey2024llama, li2024llava} series employ a semantic encoder combined with an autoregressive architecture, achieving outstanding results.
 In contrast, generation tasks lack a fixed model architecture.
 Early models such as SDXL~\cite{podell2023sdxl}, SD3~\cite{sd3}, and the FLUX~\cite{flux2024} series utilized CLIP~\cite{clip} as the text encoder within a pure diffusion~\cite{ddpm, ddim} framework, achieving high aesthetic quality but showing some limitations in instruction compliance.
 SimpleAR~\cite{wang2025simplear} explored image generation using LLM as the base model within a purely autoregressive architecture, but the inherent information loss in discrete representations resulted in images with a pronounced blur.
-Qwen-Image~\cite{qwenimage}, and HunyuanImage~\cite{cao2025hunyuanimage} combined the strengths of both approaches by replacing CLIP with MLLM and integrating a diffusion head after the MLLM, achieving excellent results in both instruction compliance and aesthetic quality.
-In this paper, we select the most performant models in understanding and generation tasks as references for cross-modal interaction patterns, thereby enhancing the reliability of the conclusions.
+Qwen-Image~\cite{qwenimage}, Longcat-Image~\cite{longcatimage} and Z-Image~\cite{zimage} combined the strengths of both approaches by replacing CLIP with MLLM and integrating a diffusion head after the MLLM, achieving excellent results in both instruction compliance and aesthetic quality.
+HunyuanImage-3.0~\cite{cao2025hunyuanimage} is trained in a unified manner while showing great generation ability.
+In this paper, we select the most performant models in understanding (Qwen3-VL) and generation (HunyuanImage-3.0) tasks as references for cross-modal interaction patterns, thereby enhancing the reliability of the conclusions.